 I am an economist interested in development economics, political economy, and economic history.
 I received my PhD in economics from Harvard University in 2018.

-My research focuses on how variation in institutions — such as property rights regimes — and cultural norms — such as mistrust — affect development and development policy in Central America and Central Africa.
+My research focuses on how variation in institutions — such as property rights — and cultural norms — such as mistrust — affect development and development policy in Central America and Central Africa.

 I am from San José, Costa Rica.
 I graduated from Stanford University with a B.A. in Economics in 2010 and with a M.S. in Statistics in 2011.